 Manage Events in Mac's iPhoto '11

-As with the Photos view, you can drag the zoom slider at the lower left of the iPhoto window in either direction to watch the Events thumbnails grow or shrink.
+As with the Photos view, you can drag the zoom slider at the lower-left corner of the iPhoto window in either direction to watch the Events thumbnails grow or shrink.

-If the pictures you want in your new event aren't adjacent to one another, press Command and click the photos you want to include.
+If the pictures you want in your new event aren't adjacent to one another, press cmd and click the photos you want to include.

 Drag one thumbnail over the other and click Merge when the dialog box appears.

 Head over to the newly merged event in the display area.